RV in the sunset

 RV Storage Hacks: Great ideas for RV Storage

 Do you dream of extended or full-time RV travel?
 We sure do!
-We love our RV so much that we decided to take a year off and travel the country, which kept us on the road for 10 months in 2018-2019.
+We love our RV so much that we decided to take a year off and travel the country, which kept us on the road for 10 months.
 Our RV really isn’t that big – we have a 28-foot Class C motorhome (for those of you who are unfamiliar, that’s the kind with the cab over) – so we had to get pretty clever about storage.
 Luckily my husband is a genius about the use of space, and he got us all set up to travel comfortably with all our “stuff.”
 I’m going to share some of his RV storage hacks, because they really made life easier for us on the road.
 Now that we’re home, we rent out our RV, so all the additional storage is great for renters, too!

 RV set up outside in fall